-Some experts suggest that it is the fluctuation and elevation of hormones that influence brain function.
+Some experts suggest that it is the fluctuation and elevation of hormones, particularly the effect of ethinyl estradiol, that influence brain function.
 Few studies have shown that use of hormonal birth control can actually alter the brain’s structure.
 The hypothalamus is responsible for regulating mood, sleep, memory, and body temperature.
 As a result, a smaller hypothalamus volume is also associated with anger and depression.

 Scientists need to do more extensive studies on the use of hormonal contraceptives and brain function to better understand its effects.